-The air vent is a channel that runs through the length of the earmould or casing of a custom hearing aid.
-It appears beside the space where sound comes through on the earpiec.
+The air vent is a channel that runs through the length of the ear mold or casing of a custom hearing aid.
+It appears beside the space where sound comes through on the earpiece.
 Clean that air vent using a vent cleaner.
-If you do not have a vent cleaner, an inter-dental flossing brush works well as an alternative.
+If you do not have a vent cleaner, an interdental flossing brush works well as an alternative.

 Try changing the wax guard.
 If you don’t have any wax guards on hand, you can obtain additional wax guards by calling 1-888-457-3453.

-Cleaning spray for hearing aids can be purchased to clean the earpiece and loosen wax build up.
-If you don’t have cleaning spray available, you can also use a soft cloth with some diluted rubbing alcohol as an alternative.
-Never spray cleaning spray directly on the hearing aid as the moisture can enter the inner workings and erode the wiring and connections.
+Cleaning spray for hearing aids can be purchased to clean the earpiece and loosen wax build-up.
+If you don’t have cleaning spray available, you can use a soft cloth with some diluted rubbing alcohol as an alternative.
+Never spray cleaning spray directly onto the hearing aid, as the moisture can enter the inner workings and erode the wiring and connections.

 The microphones are located on the top of the body of your hearing aids.
 This is where sound from your environment enters the hearing aids to be turned up for you.
-It is important these are kept clean and you can do this by cleaning them with the black brush provided at your dispensing.
+It is important these are kept clean.
+You can do this by cleaning them with the black brush provided at your dispensing.
 If you no longer have this brush, a soft bristled toothbrush is a good alternative.